 2. Water safaris in Zimbabwe and Botswana

-Gliding through remote, uninhabited areas by canoe gives you a unique vantage point.
-While you’ll almost certainly encounter crocodiles and hippos in the water, you’ll also see plenty of game such as elephant, lion, kudu and eland by the water’s edge, as well as an astonishing array of both migratory and resident birdlife.
+Gliding through remote, uninhabited areas by canoe is an ideal way to expand your game viewing experience, providing a completely unique vantage point.
+While you’ll almost certainly encounter crocodile and hippo in the water, you’ll also see plenty of game such as elephant, lion, kudu, impala and eland by the water’s edge, as well as an astonishing array of both migratory and resident birdlife.

-Canoeing trips on the Upper Zambezi in Zimbabwe can be undertaken year-round, but the Lower Zambezi to Mana Pools trips are best taken in the dry months from May to mid-November.
+Canoeing trips on the Upper Zambezi in Zimbabwe can be undertaken year-round, but the Lower Zambezi to Mana Pools trips are only available in the dry months from May to mid-November.
 You’ll always be accompanied by an experienced guide, but like walking safaris these trips do have an element of danger and are not for the faint-hearted.
-Bush walks are often included in a canoeing trip.
+Bush walks are often included in a canoeing trip giving you a chance to stretch your legs and explore areas inaccessible by vehicle.

-For a more sedate, serene experience, nothing beats exploring the Okavango Delta in Botswana by mokoro, a traditional dug-out canoe that used to be made from a hollowed-out tree trunk but is now made of fibreglass (for environmental reasons).
+For a more sedate, serene experience, nothing beats exploring the Okavango Delta in Botswana by mokoro, a traditional dug-out canoe that used to be made from a hollowed-out tree trunk but is now made of fiberglass (for environmental reasons).
 Each mokoro seats two people, with a guide standing at the back using a long pole to steer, and their narrow shape allows them to navigate the shallow waterways and lagoons of the Delta with ease.
-You’ll go slowly, watching out for kingfishers as well as animals drinking from the water’s edge.
+You’ll go slowly, watching out for Kingfishers, African Jacana, Slaty Egret and the Wattled Crane – just to name a few of the endemic bird species – as well as animals drinking from the water’s edge, particularly the lechwe, waterbuck and reedbuck.
 Mokoro trips are best taken between July and October, when water levels are high and there’s little chance of rain.

-Follow in the footsteps of celebrities such as Brad Pitt, Angelina Jolie and Wesley Snipes by quad biking through the spectacular dunes of the Namib Desert.
-Trips last from 45 minutes to two hours or more, and you’ll be accompanied by experienced guides who can fill you in one the flora, fauna and folklore of the desert.
+The Namib Desert, the oldest in the world, features some of the largest sand dunes on this planet.
+Quad biking through the spectacular dunes of the Namib Desert is an adventure unique to Namibia and guaranteed to provide an exhilarating adventure.
+Trips last from 45 minutes to two hours or more, and you’ll be accompanied by experienced guides who will educate you on the flora, fauna and folklore of the desert as you go.
 Most operators are based in Swakopmund or Walvis Bay.

 6. Cape Town

-Other popular tours on offer include standup paddleboarding or snorkeling with the penguins in Simon’s Town, boat-based whale-watching expeditions in the Overberg and ziplining in the Elgin Valley.
+Other popular tours on offer include standup paddle-boarding, kayaking or snorkeling with the penguins in Simon’s Town, boat-based whale-watching expeditions in the Overberg and zip-lining in the Elgin Valley.

 5. Victoria Falls